Justin-Sawyer/recipes-and-deliveries/README.md

 With the above code working fully, it was amended to suit the edit_post() view and tested fully there too.

 (As an aside to the above, since both admin and post authors can edit posts, the developer has allowed a blue colour to be used for admin controlled changes.
-For instance, when admin add or edit Recipe Boxes, a blue color is used to denote that this is "admin only", so to speak.
+For instance, when admin add or edit Recipe Boxes, a blue colour is used to denote that this is "admin only", so to speak.
 Since admin are able to edit user-posted material, the developer has deliberately used different colours for editing blog articles, to distinguish between posts posted by admin, and posts posted by users.
 The end user does not see this differentiation: when a user adds a post, green is used, editing is amber, and deleting is red, as set out in the colour choices already mentioned in this README.
 Only admin ever see blue.)

 ## Formset and Inlines
 ### Formset